Table Of Contents:

 Traditionally Café Racers had the large headlight out in front and a minimal tail light on the rear.
 LED lighting has seen a huge amount of options introduced with LED headlights and slimline LED strips becoming the norm.
 PBM now has a large range of headlights to suit most styles, with the addition of our classically styled and aptly named “Flashpoint Classic” solving the issue of a bright LED headlight that fits the style of modern or vintage motorcycles.

 Get something that suits your style, My personal pick on tail lights is Custom dynamics LED strip and After Hours choppers.
 Other than that I haven’t found one that’s really grabbed me, so I’ve made my own.
 The Orbit Brake light is a painfully simple and minimalist approach to an incredibly bright brake light.
-Available in black, chrome or a DIY builders kit that you can fit in your own light housing.

 4. Clip-On or Low Bars for Your Cafe Racer